The Ultimate British Columbia and Canadian Rockies Road Trip (Part 1 of 3)

 When you get hungry, make sure you check out Fisherman's Wharf, famous for its seafood.
 Whether you go with traditional fish and chips or more exotic Hawaiian poke, you won't be disappointed.

-Spend the rest of your day at Victoria's beautiful Inner Harbour - very nice place for strolling, people watching or just relaxing on the lawn in front of the Legislative Assembly of British Columbia.
+Spend the rest of your day at Victoria's beautiful Inner Harbour - a very nice place for strolling, people watching or just relaxing on the lawn in front of the Legislative Assembly of British Columbia.

 At a golden hour, get ready to drive to Port Alberni, BC (2 hours).
 Why Port Alberni?
 It's halfway between Victoria and Tofino which makes it a convenient 2-night base to explore Vancouver Island.